doersino/aerialbot/README.md

 * **saves** that to disk,
 * and **tweets** the image, optionally with a geotag.

-#### Check out [@americasquared](https://twitter.com/americasquared), an instance of ærialbot that tweets a satellite view of a randomly selected square mile of the United States every 4 hours!
+#### Check out [@americasquared](https://twitter.com/americasquared), an instance of ærialbot that tweets a satellite view of a randomly selected square mile of the United States every 4 hours, or [@placesfromorbit](https://twitter.com/placesfromorbit), a "worldwide" instance that tweets every 6 hours!

 ![One square mile each, somewhere in the United Sates, centered around (from top left to bottom right): 31.056747601478456,-89.61225567756193; 26.44943037843055,-97.69999657039938; 39.32223925968352,-95.06302508257909; 33.830621832157895,-102.7345327711916; 46.149781016546264,-108.95292330126662; 20.755048248172997,-156.98230879693344; 41.21859102806858,-83.97344375576749; 36.89466223259036,-89.52366337871948; 36.07100491499848,-115.26963797305373; 42.87888803844798,-113.90920385179305; 33.90737575723908,-113.46512478011427; 45.009510867796266, -117.01147828430616](example.jpg)